tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 Tracking requires a great number of logical inferences and deductions.
 This thinking eventually led to similar analytical thought processes like Sherlock Holmes, Freud, and others, O'Connor explains (101).
 "Our existence depends on thousands of instances of inference and deduction that allow us to draw conclusions about other people and things, what has happened and what will happen," O'Connor says (103).
 The hunter constructs a "narrative sequence" based on the perceived signs to indicate what happened in a place and where an animal ventured to (102).
 These narrative sequences gave way to story and storytelling, which some academics believe is the center piece of human intelligence (122-23).

-Apparently, this same reasoning process also gave way to *autonoetic* thought processes, in which humans are able to see themselves from an outside perspective.
+Apparently, this same reasoning process also led to *autonoetic* thought processes, in which humans are able to see themselves from an outside perspective.
 The "autonoetic consciousness" is "the capacity to be aware of one's own existence as an entity in time" (105).
 If you can conceive of an animal's purpose for having been in a place and where it traveled to, you can apply the same thought processes to yourself, observing your own self as if an outside observer, analyzing and perceiving yourself and your actions as if from another person's perspective.

-As you can guess, these reasoning processes don't light up in the brain when people blindly follow turn-by-turn directions in a GPS-based app.
+As you can guess, these reasoning processes aren't active when people blindly follow turn-by-turn directions in a GPS-based app.
 If you're not making decisions, you're not getting any of the benefits of wayfinding.
 In fact, most of my wayfinding doesn't involve anything approaching the kind of observations and deductions required to track animals.
 In my wayfinding, I study a map beforehand, identify what appears to be a good route, commit it more or less to memory (maybe with some notes on paper, or by printing it out), and then navigate there.
 I'm making a minimal number of decisions about the route &mdash; optimizing for ease, efficiency, and sometimes scenery.

 But the type of reasoning involved in animal tracking is much more Sherlock Holmesian.
 While I was reading this section in O'Connor's book, one of my daughters lost her iPhone.
 Other family members looked all day for it without success.
 Filled with confidence, I thought I could track down the phone's whereabouts.
 Like an early hunter thinking through the details, I narrowed down the last time she had the phone, events that day and since, potential places it could and could not be, a radius from the last know location before the battery died, common places where my daughter interacted in house, and more.
-I thought I could think through the problem, or potentially eliminate all other possibilities until arriving at the location the phone must be (just as Holmes would say, "When you have eliminated all which is impossible, then whatever remains, however improbable, must be the truth").
+I thought I could think through the problem, or potentially eliminate all other possibilities until arriving at the location the phone must be.
 Alas, despite my initial confidence, I did not locate the iPhone.
 It is still lost.

 However, the experience made me more aware of this scientific reasoning and how it connects with wayfinding.
 I think similar modes of scientific thinking could be observed in non-wayfinding scenarios.
 For example, a programmer who tracks down the source of a tech bug employs similar logical skills.
 To troubleshoot, the programmer might isolate different elements to test, or might strip down a piece of code to its simplest form and them build it back up piece by piece, analyzing the effects of each addition until it breaks.
 The programmer might search error messages, log files, recreate the issue and observe different analytics (memory usage, performance waterfalls, etc.) all trying to track down the whereabouts of the faulty code.
 The troubleshooter might identify all the components in a system and draw arrows in how they interrelate, and do other tests to suss out the issue.